Chicory

 Common chicory (Cichorium intybus) is a somewhat woody, perennial herbaceous plant of the family Asteraceae, usually with bright blue flowers, rarely white or pink.
-Native to Europe, it has been introduced to the Americas and Australia.
+Native to Europe, North Africa, and western Asia, it has been introduced to the Americas, Australia, and South Africa.

-Many varieties are cultivated for salad leaves, chicons (blanched buds), or roots (var. sativum), which are baked, ground, and used as a coffee substitute and food additive.
+Many varieties are cultivated for salad leaves, chicons, or blanched buds, or roots (var. sativum), which are baked, ground, and used as a coffee substitute and food additive.
 In the 21st century, inulin, an extract from chicory root, has been used in food manufacturing as a sweetener and source of dietary fiber.
 Chicory is also grown as a forage crop for livestock.

 Description

 When flowering, chicory has a tough, grooved, and more or less hairy stem.
 It can grow to 1.5 m tall.
-The leaves are stalked, lanceolate and unlobed; they range from 7.5-32 cm in length (smallest near the top) and 2-8 cm wide.
+The leaves are stalked, lanceolate and unlobed; they range from 7.5 to 32 cm in length (smallest near the top) and 2 to 8 cm wide.
 The flower heads are 3-5 cm wide, and usually light blue or lavender; it has also rarely been described as white or pink.
 Of the two rows of involucral bracts, the inner is longer and erect, the outer is shorter and spreading.
 It flowers from March until October.
 The seed has small scales at the tip.

-Substances which contribute to the plant's bitterness are primarily the two sesquiterpene lactones, lactucin and lactucopicrin.
+Substances that contribute to the plant's bitterness are primarily the two sesquiterpene lactones, lactucin and lactucopicrin.
 Other components are aesculetin, aesculin, cichoriin, umbelliferone, scopoletin, 6,7-dihydrocoumarin, and further sesquiterpene lactones and their glycosides.
 Around 1970, it was discovered that the root contains up to 20% inulin, a polysaccharide similar to starch.

 Names

-Common chicory is also known as blue daisy, blue dandelion, blue sailors, blue weed, and wild endive, among numerous other regional names. ("Cornflower" is also commonly applied to Centaurea cyanus.)
+Common chicory is also known as blue daisy, blue dandelion, blue sailors, blue weed, and wild endive, among other regional names. ("Cornflower" is also commonly applied to Centaurea cyanus.)
 Common names for varieties of var. foliosum include endive, radicchio, radichetta, Belgian endive, French endive, red endive, sugarloaf, and witloof (or witlof).

 The scientific genus name Cichorium is ultimately from κίχορα : kíkhora, meaning endive.
 The species name intybus is a variant of intibus also meaning endive.
 Moreover, intibus is the ultimate etymological source of the English word endive.

-Ironically, the species of true endives is not Cichorium intybus but rather Cichorium endivia.
+The scientific binomial for the "true endive" is not Cichorium intybus but rather Cichorium endivia.

 Distribution and habitat

 Chicory is native to western Asia, North Africa, and Europe.
 It lives as a wild plant on roadsides in Europe.
 The plant was brought to North America by early European colonists.
-It is also common in China, and Australia, where it has become widely naturalized.
+It is also common in China and Australia, where it has become widely naturalized.

 It is more common in areas with abundant rain.